redbear/WICED-SDK/README.md

 ## Bluetooth Stack

-The SDK comes with a closed source Bluetooth Stack, if you want an open source stack, you can try [BTstack](https://github.com/bluekitchen/btstack/tree/ble-api-cleanup/port/wiced).
+The SDK comes with a closed source Bluetooth Stack, which has some limitations.
+If you want an open source stack, you can try [BTstack](https://github.com/bluekitchen/btstack/tree/master/port/wiced).
+For the older WICED 3.3.1 you need to use the `ble-api-cleanup` [branch](https://github.com/bluekitchen/btstack/tree/ble-api-cleanup/port/wiced).

 ## Limitations